 Local Authorities have a duty to investigate (under S47 of the Children Act 1989).
 Where a Local Authority is informed that there is a child who is living, or is found, in their area and they have reasonable cause to suspect that child is suffering or is likely to suffer significant harm they must make such enquiries as necessary to promote or safeguard the child's welfare.
-The Contacts and Referral Team, Children's Safeguarding undertakes this responsibility on behalf of the Local Authority once a referral has been made.
+The Integrated Safeguarding Intervention Team undertakes this responsibility on behalf of the Local Authority once a referral has been made.

-Keeping Children Safe in Education September 2018 contains information on what schools and colleges should do and sets out the legal duties with which schools and colleges must comply.
+Keeping Children Safe in Education September 2019 contains information on what schools and colleges should do and sets out the legal duties with which schools and colleges must comply.
 It should be read alongside Working Together to Safeguard Children 2018 which applies to all the schools, including maintained nursery schools.
 The Children Act 1989 sets out the Legal Framework.